Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 What is Humanin peptide used for?

 Humanin is used primarily for neuroprotection, cardiovascular protection, beta cell preservation in diabetes, and longevity-oriented protocols.
-Research applications span Alzheimer's disease, Huntington's disease, stroke, atherosclerosis, heart failure, and type 1/type 2 diabetes.
+Investigated indications span Alzheimer's disease, Huntington's disease, stroke, atherosclerosis, heart failure, type 1/type 2 diabetes, age-related macular degeneration, and chemotherapy side-effect recovery.
 It is not FDA approved for any indication.

 How does Humanin work?

 Humanin has three mechanisms.
 It binds and neutralizes pro-apoptotic proteins (BAX, tBID) to prevent cell death.
 It activates a tripartite cell-surface receptor complex (gp130/WSX1/CNTFR) that triggers pro-survival signaling.
 And it activates chaperone-mediated autophagy, the cellular cleanup process linked to longevity.
-The net effect is cell survival under stress conditions.
+It also sits inside the GH/IGF-1 axis, with elevated humanin in long-lived GH-deficient mice and reduced humanin after GH or IGF-1 treatment.

 Where does Humanin come from?